Skip to main content

 To complete the parade in Lab 5, students will drive their Code Base float along a parade route with a turn.

-Code Base with an arrow showing driving forward and then turning right
+Code Base with an arrow extending from the front of the robot, to indicate movements of driving forward and then turning right.

 Code Base with arrows to show driving forward and then turning right

 Students will build on what they learned about coding the robot to travel a straight line distance, to code the robot to drive a non-linear distance, or a turn.
-Students are still calculating the number of turns needed to travel a set distance, so they will use the same formula as in the previous Lab.distance equals circumference times turns
+Students are still calculating the number of turns needed to travel a set distance, so they will use the same formula as in the previous Lab.A formula reads 'distance equals circumference times turns'.

 Watch the video below to learn about how to calculate the number of wheel turns needed to drive a 360° turn of the robot with your students.